What is SNAP?

 How can I register to vote?

-You can register to vote by visiting www.scvotes.org or by visiting any local DSS county office for assistance.
+You can register to vote by visiting www.scvotes.org or by visiting any DSS county office for assistance.